Born in '45: Plot

-Alfred ("Al"), an auto mechanic and Lisa ("Li"), a pediatric nurse are a young married couple living in East Berlin during the summer of 1965.
+Alfred ("Al"), an auto mechanic and Lisa ("Li"), a pediatric nurse, are a young married couple living in East Berlin during the summer of 1965.
 Both feel that their relationship is unfulfilling and arrange to get a divorce.
 While Li dutifully continues her work, Al chaffs under the on-the-job demands of his supervisors.
 Longing to escape the life-long drudgery his parents endured, he takes a short vacation, briefly rooms with his former motorcycle buddies, and finally moves in with his mother.
 Al forms a close friendship with the 70-year-old Mogul, a volunteer with the local residential housing commission who is sympathetic to the youngster's personal difficulties.
 Al's idleness leads to sheer boredom and he returns to his job.
 Socialist party administrators are troubled by his undisguised disaffection, labeling him a social "skeptic."
 The plant's political cadre take steps to correct his behavior on and off the job.

 Production

-Regarded primarily as a documentary filmmaker, director Böttcher’s Born in ‘45 is the only narrative feature film in his ourve.
+Regarded primarily as a documentary filmmaker, director Böttcher’s Born in ‘45 is the only narrative feature film in his oeuvre.

 Film critic Bernd Reinhardt notes that “Böttcher had always wanted to direct features and regarded his documentary work in German Democratic Republic at the beginning of his career as a visual education.”

-Made during the administration of Erich Honecker, Born in ‘45 was suppressed before its release when German Democratic Republic “cultural apparatchiks”, deemed it a misrepresentation of the East German working classes.
+Born in ‘45 was suppressed before its release when German Democratic Republic “cultural apparatchiks” deemed it a misrepresentation of the East German working classes.
 With the fall of the GDR and the Honecker regime in 1990, the film received its world premiere at the 65th Berlin International Film Festival.